-Figure 7: A standalone IR LED illuminator from Axis, to be used with a day-and-night camera.
+Figure 6.
+Standalone IR LED illuminators, to be used with a day-and-night cameras.

 Standalone IR illuminators, to be used with day-and-night cameras, generally provide a longer reach than camera-integrated IR illumination, since they use a larger number of LEDs and give more light.
 They also allow the camera to be aimed more freely.